terralang/terra/api.md

 ---

-    typ = quoteobj:gettypes()

-If the quote object is a typed expression that was passed as an argument to a macro, this will return the list of types for the values that will result when it is evaluated.
-For simple quotes (e.g. with the backtick operator) this will return exactly one type.
-But for more complicated expressions (e.g. `quote var a = 1 in a, 2 * a end`), this may return zero or more types.

----

     typ = quoteobj:gettype()

-If the quote object is a typed expression that was passed as an argument to a macro, this returns the type of the value that will result when it is evaluated.
-Equivalent to `quoteobj:gettypes()[1]`.
-It is an error if the quoted expression results in no values.
+If the quote object is a typed expression that was passed as an argument to a macro, this will return the type of the value that will result when it is evaluated.

 ---